Sherab-Z/JS-Calculator/docs/pseudo.md

 # Current TODO's

 ## Bugs:
-[] Fix: executeOperation function calls: it is being called twice in the operation flow - once by processOperatorBtnInput and again by setOperandA
+[] executeOperation function calls: it's being called twice in the operation flow - once by processOperatorBtnInput and again by setOperandA
 [] Pressing
-[] Fix: result not being calculated when equals btn is clicked [] Entering another operator straight after the first results in this error: "caught TypeError: Cannot read properties of undefined (reading 'toString')" in processOperatorButtonInput function
+> [] Result is not being calculated when equals btn is clicked [] Entering another operator straight after the first results in this error: "caught TypeError: Cannot read properties of undefined (reading 'toString')" in processOperatorButtonInput function
 [x]- percent modifier func returns a number into .inputStr, it should return a string